The best navigation and route planning apps for bicycle touring in 2025

 4. Points of interest

-A good app will make it easy to find a grocery store, campsite or restaurant in the area.
-It will also help you explore the interesting places near you; a giant waterfall, a weird monument or an off-the-grid local museum.
+A good app will make it easy to find a grocery store, campsite, or restaurant in the area.
+It will also help you explore the interesting places near you, such as a giant waterfall, a weird monument, or an off-the-grid local museum.

 5. Route planner in the browser